NicolaLovo/GoogleCloudNotes/ch7-high-availability-and-autoscaling/ch7.1-cloud-load-balancers.md

   - can use SSL for security by providing a certificate
   - supports many TCP ports (es.
 25 -> SMTP)
 - IPv4 and IPv6 support: same as HTTP load balancer
+  - IPv6 traffic terminates at the Load balancer and continues as IPv4

 ### Network Load Balancer